2 Ingredient Banana Pancake Recipe

 Instructions

 • Mash the banana.
-1 ripe banana
+1 banana

 • Mix an egg with the banana.
 I use a whisk to mix them together.
 If it really bothers you that the pancakes are flat, you can add 1/4 tsp of baking powder to them.
 1 egg